It’s a battle between words: fewer vs. less. Are they interchangeable? Do these words have different meanings? How can we use them correctly?

 Fewer should be used when the items in question can be counted:

-She has fewer books than her brother.
+He has fewer books than his best friend has.

 Less is used when the amount of something cannot be counted:

 He has less interest in reading than his best friend has.

 Note that books can be counted item by item.
 However, interest is not a thing that can be counted, although we can discuss how much of it someone has.

 The basic difference here is countability.
 Use fewer for countable nouns like individuals, cars, and pens.
 Use less for uncountable nouns such as love, time, and respect.

 Do note, however, that there are some sticky spots to watch out for when determining whether you should use fewer or less.
 For example, you might need less paper but you will need fewer sheets of paper.
 You have fewer pennies but less money.
 You want fewer chocolate bars but less candy.